Padmaja04/OIBSIP/padmaja_Task2/README.md

 ##  How to Run
 1. Make sure Python is installed on your system
 2. Run the following command in terminal:

+ ## OUTPUT
+    BMI CALCULATOR
+Enter your name: padmaja
+Enter your weight (kg): 46
+Enter your height (meters): 5.2

+padmaja, your BMI is: 1.7
+Category: Underweight
+Advice: Eat healthy and gain weight.

+Check another BMI? (yes/no):

 ```bash
 python padmaja_Task2.py